LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/load-balancing.md

 **How will the reporting work for this feature ?**

-Using the Report Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
+Using the Analytics Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
 This will enable the creation of the following:

 * View a breakdown of the messaging volume per agent group.
 * View the percentage of the messages that were assigned to a group of agents and their overall volume out of the total volume